 Director of the Musica Mundi School; Honorary director of the Academy for Music, Theater and Dance of Sint-Niklaas (Flanders); Honorary president of VerDi, interest group for art education at policy level; former lecturer for Music Theory at the Royal Conservatory of Ghent; Delegationleader of the International Music school Seminar.
 In 2004 he was founding member of YoTaM (young talented musicians), a Flemish organisation that detected and supported numerous young very gifted musicians.

-Michail Markov (Netherlands)
+Michail Markov (The Netherlands)

-The founder and president of the Foundation “Russian Music Tradition in the Netherlands”, the artistic leader of the International Piano Competition for Young Musicians in Enschede (the Netherlands), piano teacher at the Moscow Gnessin Special School for musically gifted children; professor at the piano department of the Conservatory in Enschede; the co-founder of the special Young Talents piano department of this Conservatory.
+The founder and president of the Foundation “Russian Music Tradition in The Netherlands”, the artistic leader of the International Piano Competition for Young Musicians in Enschede (The Netherlands), piano teacher at the Moscow Gnessin Special School for musically gifted children; professor at the piano department of the Conservatory in Enschede; the co-founder of the special Young Talents piano department of this Conservatory.
 Gave Master Classes at many International Music Festivals and Summer Schools in the Netherlands, USA, Mexico, Austria, Greece, Poland, Italy and Ukraine.
 Jury member in different national and international piano competitions in The Netherlands, Germany, Belgium, Croatia, Serbia, Poland, Indonesia and others.